-Coronavirus is forcing Uber to return to its startup roots
+Coronavirus is forcing Uber to return to its start-up roots

-But the 22 year-old does order meals from delivery services such as Uber Eats every couple weeks, taking care to transfer the food to her own containers and reheat it, in accordance with guidance for takeout orders.
+But the 22-year-old does order meals from delivery services such as Uber Eats every couple weeks, taking care to transfer the food to her own containers and reheat it, in accordance with guidance for takeout orders.
 It’s “not a perfect system,” she said, but “it alleviates most of our worries.”

-Wang represents the new reality facing Uber, Lyft and other large startups that have built their businesses over the last decade banking on connecting consumers with drivers, rooms for rent and office space — all tech-heavy business lines that have evaporated in the midst of the novel coronavirus, with little known about if and when they may return.
+Wang represents the new reality facing Uber, Lyft and other large start-ups that have built their businesses over the past decade banking on connecting consumers with drivers, rooms for rent and office space — all tech-heavy business lines that have evaporated in the midst of the novel coronavirus, with little known about if and when they may return.

 It’s one of the reasons Uber is reportedly considering purchasing restaurant delivery service Grubhub.
 It has also doubled down on its own restaurant delivery app and has added package deliveries to its roster of services.

-For years, Silicon Valley startups have built a culture that relies on moving fast and turning on a dime.
+For years, Silicon Valley start-ups have built a culture that relies on moving fast and turning on a dime.
 Failure is accepted, but companies and founders need to quickly find a new path forward.
 Venture capitalists — and now traditional investors — have poured billions of dollars into these companies with the faith they will figure out how to eventually make money, much like tech giants before them.

-The global pandemic presents the biggest test of this class of large startups, which also includes Airbnb and WeWork.
+The global pandemic presents the biggest test of this class of large start-ups, which also includes Airbnb and WeWork.
 It’s putting a huge strain on their business models, raising the question of whether they are too established to innovate.

 “I think if you’re not using this time to think about strategic alternatives to reinvent at least part of your business offerings, then you’ll get passed by,” said Jason Schloetzer, a professor of business administration at the Georgetown University McDonough School of Business.
 “Everybody is trying to think about ...
 ‘How do we need to adopt or evolve?’ because the way that we used to do things may not be applicable to the next six months or 18 months.”

-These large startups had all achieved the size and scale within the past year to attempt going public.
+These large start-ups had all achieved the size and scale within the past year to attempt going public.
 Lyft and Uber did so roughly a year ago, to lukewarm receptions from investors.
 Airbnb has said it plans to go public this year.

 Meanwhile, WeWork’s initial public offering was derailed by questions over its financial viability and mounting scandals, including conflict-of-interest allegations, that led to the ouster of its CEO late last year.
 Those issues kneecapped the company even before the pandemic further crippled its business.